JanCieslak/zbijak/readme.md

 # TODO
-- player spawning on their side (server command)
-- player - ball collisions (TODO in code)
+- server deployment
+- player-ball collisions + dead player state
+- better serialization (right now it's json - it can be too much data to handle many players)
 - score
-- waiting for a game (players can join and get assigned to team) - warmup
 - server commands - e.g. end warmup, restart game etc.
-- better serialization (right now it's json - it can be too much data to handle many players)
-- server deployment
+- waiting for a game (players can join and get assigned to team and throw balls but after being hit they should be killed and respawned n seconds after) - warmup
 - charge / dash cooldown indicators
+- measurements (networks stats + some other stats + is server really running at rate we've set it to ? or for some reason it runs slower ?)
+- graphics improvements e.g.
+  - when player hit could set player into dead state and spawn particles that would shoot in direction where ball was going
+  - when player hit we could do some screen shake or smth similar (examples at ebiten site)

 # Fix
 - lagging ball players too (or just my pc :[)
 - you can grab the ball from the others (again :[)
+- when one player closes the client, server crashes (probably because tcp connection wasn't closed properly)

 # Nice to have
 - client side prediction